 Customer reviews are booming.
-However, promoting products and services mouth-to-mouth is not new or trending, it has been the way of promoting for ages: and for a reason!
+However, promoting products and services mouth-to-mouth is not new or trending: it has been the way of promoting for ages, and for a reason!

-However, the biggest disadvantage of reviews is that marketeers know about the trust consumers put in reviews and misuse this trust to their advantage.
+However, the biggest disadvantage of reviews is that marketers know about the trust consumers put in reviews and misuse this trust to their advantage.
 Nowadays, getting a positive review has become a way of boosting sales instead of an instrument to improve your service to customers.

 And that’s ok, when boosting sales is your key focus instead of improving your business: it’s just a different goal.

 We found an example of a company that offered a 10-euro coupon when customers e-mailed their 5-star review (the best possible review) to the company.
 Do you still think reviews are totally trustworthy?
 Now, it might not come as a surprise that almost 30% of all online reviews are fake.